-As mentioned above, the use of CAD has transformed not only the day-to-day operations of the fire service but also major scene management.
+As mentioned above, the use of Computer Aided Dispatch (CAD) has transformed not only the day-to-day operations of the fire department CAD system but also major scene management.
 Many firefighter supervisors will remember a command post being little more than a legal pad, a folding map, and perhaps a hazardous material handbook.
 It is easy to see how this method of operation could cause vital information to be overlooked or not properly incorporated into scene management.

-With modern CAD software, effective incident command can begin before the first vehicle arrives on the scene.
+With modern Computer Aided Dispatch (CAD) software, effective incident command can begin before the first vehicle arrives on the scene.
 Supervisors can quickly evaluate the response protocols, routes, hydrant locations, and staging areas, all based on the real-time accuracy and GPS location features in the CAD system.
-When integrated with an agency’s records management system (RMS), the benefits of CAD and mobile technology are expanded further.
+When integrated with an agency’s records management system (RMS), the benefits of Computer Aided Dispatch (CAD) and mobile technology are expanded further.
 Incident commanders can access historical data, floorplans, blueprints, hazardous material listings, or other information relevant to a particular fire scene.

 The Incident Command System (ICS) is designed to grow based on the size of the event.
-The benefits of CAD can be especially prevalent during ICS activations that involve multiple stations, agencies, and jurisdictions.
+The benefits of Computer Aided Dispatch (CAD) can be especially prevalent during ICS activations that involve multiple stations, agencies, and jurisdictions.
 The vital information exchange between the staging area manager and the incident commander is both expedited and better organized through the shared CAD system than older, less efficient scene management techniques.

 Regardless of the method in which an agency uses a state-of-the-art CAD system, it can be counted on to manage everything from routine activities to catastrophic events.
 CAD’s ability to maintain a permanent, accurate record of each activity or happening during an incident expands its advantages into a learning tool long after the event is over.
 CAD records can benefit organizations for years after an incident from detailed after-action reports to training curriculum development to individual and unit evaluations.
 Combined with this historical data, CADs ability to provide timely information before, during, and after an incident has transformed how firefighters and EMS personnel can better serve their communities.